andy2046/pool/docs.md

     // the Errors channel (default disabled).
 If enabled, you must read from
     // the Errors channel or it will deadlock.
     Errors bool

+    // Tracer is the opentracing.Tracer used for tracing.
+    Tracer opentracing.Tracer
 }
 ```
 Config used to init Pool.